 If you're interested in taking on this incredible adventure, then have a look through this guide of everything you need to know about the Laugavegur trail before you plan your trip!

-The Laugavegur Trail is located in Iceland's southern highlands and is a straight route from Landmannalauger to Þórsmörk, also known as Thórsmörk (Thor's wood), or the other way around.
+The Laugavegur Trail is located in Iceland's southern highlands and is a straight route from Landmannalauger to Þórsmörk, also known as Thórsmörk (Thor's wood).

 The route is 34 miles (55km) long and is generally completed in 4 days.
 There are also several quick walks you can do in the evenings from most accommodation points, which help to showcase more of Iceland's stark beauty and make your trip more worthwhile.